Skip to main content

 We will directly reimburse homestay providers/host families for Fellows’ housing costs.

 Hosts do not pay any fee to the Professional Fellow Program.
-The program provides support for the cost of the Fellow’s international and domestic flight travel, housing, meals, local transportation, and fees for cultural activities.
+The program provides support for the cost of Fellows' international and domestic flight travel, housing, meals, local transportation, and fees for US-based activities.

 Yes, we will reimburse hosts for Fellows’ housing, but funds are limited.
 We encourage hosts to use homestays as much as possible to reduce costs, as this type of housing is less expensive than other housing types such as university dormitory, Airbnb, or business hotels.